 Output:

 You can also use the Python not operator to check whether a dictionary is empty.
-If the dictionary is empty, it will return True; otherwise, False.
+If the dictionary is empty, it returns True; otherwise, it returns False.

 Example: